 Principle: People assume actions of others reflect correct behavior

-Cialdini's formulation: "We view behavior as more correct in given situation to degree that we see others performing it"
+"We view a behavior as more correct in a given situation to the degree that we see others performing it." — Robert Cialdini, Influence

 Applications: